Airbus and Bombardier Ink 20-Year Passenger Jet Partnership -- 2nd Update

 ADVERTISEMENT

-Canada's Trade Minister, Francois-Philippe Champagne, went further, telling reporters Monday night the deal could "save" the Canadian aerospace sector, which employs over 200,000 people across the country -- including many in the politically-important greater Montreal region.

 Canada has been a crucial backer of the CSeries.
-It provided financial assistance earlier this year to Bombardier, in terms of a C$372.5 million loan, to help the company develop the CSeries and Global 700 aircraft.
+It provided financial assistance earlier this year to Bombardier, in terms of a C$372.5 million loan ($297.6 million), to help the company develop the CSeries and Global 7000 aircraft.
 However, the federal financing was short of the initial demand from Bombardier for a $1 billion lifeline.

-Bombardier's CEO Alain Bellemare said the partnership will allow the company to sidestep heavy tariffs imposed by the U.S. government in recent weeks over allegations that it selling CSeries planes at below market prices.
+Bombardier CEO Alain Bellemare said the partnership would allow the company to sidestep heavy tariffs imposed by the U.S. government in recent weeks over allegations that it selling CSeries planes at below market prices.
 Airbus plans to expand its jet production facilities in Alabama to build CSeries jets for U.S. buyers.

-"This is exactly the right thing for the C-series," said Mr. Bellemare to reporters Monday night.
-"We will be producting more C series to deliver to customers around the world."
+"This is exactly the right thing for the CSeries," said Mr. Bellemare to reporters Monday night.
+"We will be producing more CSeries to deliver to customers around the world."

 Although many people familiar with the deal said the Boeing action spurred the talks, Mr. Bellemare denied it was the primary motivation.

-Delta Airlines Inc. has ordered 75 CSeries aircraft which are set to start deliveries next spring.

-Mr. Enders said Airbus' investment brings certainty to the future of a jet series that has not been able to land a new order since last December.
+Mr. Enders said Airbus's investment brings certainty to the future of a jet series that hasn't been able to land a new order since last December.
 Bombardier's share price has fallen steadily in the past year over concerns about the company's heavy debts and continued losses.

 Customers would "love to buy the CSeries but have so far held back because they were not entirely sure of the program," he said.